-If you can’t go flat out all the way one way, you can do High Intensity Interval Training.
-This means that you go flat out for short bursts of 30-60 seconds, followed by a 1-3 minute recovery period during which you pedal at a low intensity.
+If you can’t go at your maximum speed all the way, you can do intervals, also know as HIIT (High Intensity Interval Training).
+This means that you ride at a maximum effort for short bursts of 30-60 seconds, followed by a 1-3 minute recovery period during which you pedal at a low intensity.

 Do some complementary training

-Doing some weight training targeting your upper body can prove to be very helpful.
-While this will not make you lose fat on the stomach, it will increase your upper body muscle mass.
-It will make you look more proportional (cycling only targets your legs), and it can make your belly look flatter too.
+Doing some weight training targeting your upper body is very helpful to accelerate your weight loss.
+While this will not make you lose fat on the stomach, it will increase your upper body muscle mass and will make you look more proportional (cycling only targets your legs), and it can make your belly look flatter too.

 Complimentary training doesn’t mean that you need to spend hours in the gym.
 In fact, you don’t even need to hit the gym at all.
 Body weight exercises work perfectly.
 Pull-ups, push-ups and dips work your arms and shoulders and can be done almost anywhere.
-Do them twice a week and just after 3 months you will be surprised and impressed.
+Do them twice a week and just after 3 months you will be surprised and impressed to see the benefits.